Catagenesis (biology)

 Catagenesis is a somewhat archaic term from evolutionary biology referring to evolutionary directions that were considered "retrogressive."
 It was a term used in contrast to anagenesis, which in present usage denotes the evolution of a single population into a new form without branching lines of descent.

+The earliest written reference to catagenesis comes from Edward Drinker Cope, in his article, On Catagenesis, published in The American Naturalist in 1884.
+In this article, he defines the "primitive energy", which evolution through time has specialized.
+He defines catagenesis as a return to the "primitive energy".